How to Apply for Graduate Studies

 The Department of Earth Sciences is now welcoming applications for graduate work in the master’s and doctoral streams.
-We will consider your application only after you have completed your online application, paid the application fee through the School of Graduate Studies (SGS) and mailed or emailed a complete package of supporting documentation to the Department of Earth Sciences.
-The deadline to apply is January 15, 2020.
+We will consider your application only after you have completed your online application and paid the $125 application fee through the School of Graduate Studies (SGS).
+The online application will open on October 1, 2023.
+The deadline (closing date) to apply is January 15, 2024.
 All supporting documents must be uploaded by this deadline.

 An Admissions Committee, chaired by the Associate Chair for Graduate Affairs, Admissions and Awards Committee evaluates applications for admission to graduate studies in the Department of Earth Sciences.
-It is required that you contact your professor(s) of choice well before you apply to discuss their interest in taking on new students and potential projects.
+You must contact your professor(s) of choice well before you apply to discuss their interest in taking on new students and potential projects.
 Prospective students must be both: 1) deemed admissible by the Graduate Affairs, Admissions and Awards Committee; and 2) accepted by a faculty supervisor, who is responsible for contributing part of the student’s funding.

 For general admission about graduate studies at the University of Toronto, refer to Graduate Viewbook and the School of Graduate Studies website.
 Information about the application process is in the instructions that follow, but please contact the Graduate Administrator with any questions: